Matching Drivers to Riders: A Two-stage Robust Approach: Explicit Scenarios

-Putting it all together, we have constructed a matching $M_a$ where the first stage cost is exactly $OPT_1$ and the second-stage cost is less than $3 OPT_2$ since the edges used for matching $S_1 \cup S_2^{Unmatch}$ in $M_a$ have a weight less than $3OPT_2$.
-Therefore, the total cost of $M_a$ is less than $OPT_1 + 3OPT_2$. \end{proof}
+Putting it all together, we have constructed a matching $M_a$ where the first-stage cost is exactly $OPT_1$ and the second-stage cost is at most $3 OPT_2$ since the edges used for matching $S_1 \cup S_2^{Unmatch}$ in $M_a$ have a weight at most $3OPT_2$.
+Therefore, the total cost of $M_a$ is at most $OPT_1 + 3OPT_2$.